simonvw95/LeagueOfLegendsCompetitiveNetwork/ANALYSIS.md

 Shortest Average Distance |  GBM (Lee Chang-seok (이창석)) | 3.15 | NA
 Longest Average Distance | Azure (Noel Christopher Cuadra) (Noel Christopher Cuadra)  | 7.27 | NA

-\* There were 30 total paths with a length of 11, the edge chosen is one of them.
+\* There were 30 total paths with a length of 11, the path depicted in the Diameter row is one of them.
 ### Clustering coefficient

 ### Triangles